Ayush12062000/Optidash-Challenge-OCR-for-hand-written-digits/README.md

 The observations during the training process are:

-The highest valued results during the training were obtained at Epoch 3 as I cancelled training my model after it has reached 98% accuracy with following specifications:
+The highest valued results during the training were obtained at Epoch :

-Training accuracy   - 0.9824
+Training accuracy   - 0.9982

-Validation accuracy - 0.9903
+Validation accuracy - 0.9945

-Training Loss       - 0.0572
+Training Loss       - 0.0066

-Validation Loss     - 0.0303
+Validation Loss     - 0.0197

-According to the theory and observation from the Learning rate graphs, we can comment that the optimum and satisfactory results for the model had been obtained.
+According to the theory and observation from the Learning rate graphs, we can comment that the optimum and satisfactory results for the model had been obtained at Epoch 64:

-"NOTE:- Accuracy will reach more than 99.5% on futher epochs.
-In order to save time and resources we stopped training our model after it has reached 98% accuracy."
+Training accuracy   - 0.9964

+Validation accuracy - 0.9938

+Training Loss       - 0.0119

+Validation Loss     - 0.0221

 Now, for testing the trained Classifier we will be using the "test_classifier.py" or "test_classifier.ipynb" In this code the confusion matrix and the classification report were obtained for the trained model on the test dataset.
 The test dataset was also pre_processed.
 The following are the screenshots of these observations.